rs01247/bamazon-cli/README.md

 This is a project utilizing Node.js and SQL databases to recreate an online shopping store.

+### Setting Up

+To begin, run "npm install" on the command line.
+After packages have been installed, run the program by with "node bam"

+### Using the Application
 At initialization, the program displays a table of current items available to purchase

     * Item ID